Circular mil

 A circular mil is a unit of area, equal to the area of a circle with a diameter of one mil (one thousandth of an inch or 1/1000 in).
-It corresponds to approximately 5.067×10^-4 mm2.
+It is equal to π/4 square mils or approximately 5.067×10^-4 mm2.
 It is a unit intended for referring to the area of a wire with a circular cross section.
-As the definition of the unit contains π, it is easy to calculate area values in circular mils knowing the diameter in mils.
+As the definition of the unit contains π, it is easy to calculate area values in circular mils when the diameter in mils is known.

 The area in circular mils, A, of a circle with a diameter of d mils, is given by the formula: